texstudio-org/texstudio/utilities/manual/source/editing.md

 ## Cross References and notes

-This toolbox in the toolbar allows you to insert quickly the label, cite, ref, footnote\... code.
+This toolbox in the toolbar allows you to insert quickly the \label,
+\cite, \ref, \footnote\... commands.

 ![Structure View Labels](images/tb_reference.webp)

-Selecting \"ref\" from the toolbox (or the menu \"LaTeX/Cross References\") opens a dialog which lets you select a reference and inserts the complete code.
+Selecting "ref" from the toolbox (or the menu "LaTeX/Cross References") opens a dialog which lets you select a reference and inserts the complete code.
 All other commands will be inserted with empty arguments.

 ![Inserting reference](images/insert_ref.webp)